-This can typically occur when the interface being added to the bridge is an incomplete bond; a bond without slaves is incomplete and does not have a valid hardware address.
+This occurs typically when the interface being added to the bridge is an incomplete bond; a bond without slaves is incomplete and does not have a valid hardware address.

 MLAG Peerlink Interface Drops Many Packets

-Losing a large number of packets across an MLAG peerlink interface may not be a problem.
-Instead this could be occurring in order to prevent looping of BUM (broadcast, unknown unicast and multicast) packets.
-For more information, and how to detect these drops, see MLAG.
+Losing a large number of packets across an MLAG peerlink interface might not be a problem.
+This can occur to prevent looping of BUM (broadcast, unknown unicast and multicast) packets.
+For more details, and for information on how to detect these drops, read the MLAG chapter.